DevExpress-Examples/how-to-implement-a-theme-selector-based-on-a-hamburger-sub-menu/README.md

 ## Display Themes in the HamburgerSubMenu Preview

 You can pass theme names to the [PreviewThemeNames](https://docs.devexpress.com/WPF/DevExpress.Xpf.WindowsUI.HamburgerSubMenuThemeSelectorBehavior.PreviewThemeNames) property to display a theme(s) in the [HamburgerSubMenu](https://docs.devexpress.com/WPF/DevExpress.Xpf.WindowsUI.HamburgerSubMenu) preview.
-If you specify multiple themes, separate each theme with comma.
+If you specify multiple themes, separate them with a comma.

 ## Hide a Theme from a Theme Selector